Literature, Media, and Writing (English)

 About the Program

-The English program is designed to help you build a solid foundation of writing, critical thinking, and communication skills that you’ll use as you study literature, media, and culture.
+The Literature, Media, and Writing program is designed to help you build a solid foundation of writing, critical thinking, and communication skills that you’ll use as you study literature, media, and culture.
 In small class settings, you’ll study the classics and the experimental, exploring diverse points of view as you work to define your own personal style.
 Dedicated professors with expertise in American and Latin American literature, poetry, rhetoric, medieval studies, post-colonialism, and gender theory will be there to guide you every step of the way.

-English faculty provide suggestions for extracurricular opportunities you may want to explore to get involved in the Westminster community and make the most of your English education.
+Literature, Media, and Writing faculty provide suggestions for extracurricular opportunities you may want to explore to get involved in the Westminster community and make the most of your English education.

 What You'll Learn